momostarsky/imebra_git/docs/quick_tour.rst

     String patientNameIdeographic = loadedDataSet.getUnicodeString(new com.imebra.TagId(0x10, 0x10), 0);
     std::wstring patientNameIdeographic = loadedDataSet->getUnicodeString(imebra::TagId(0x10, 0x10), 1);

-Note that the following code will throw one of the exceptions derived from :cpp:class:`imebra::MissingDataElementError` if the desidered patient name component is not present in the :cpp:class:`imebra::DataSet`.
+Note that the previous code will throw one of the exceptions derived from :cpp:class:`imebra::MissingDataElementError` if the desidered patient name component is not present in the :cpp:class:`imebra::DataSet`.

 You can specify a return value that is returned when the value is not present in order to avoid throwing an exception when